 Pursuant to the Regulations on the Supervision and Administration of Medical Devices, which was most recently amended on February 9, 2021 and became effective on June 1, 2021, an enterprise engaging in the operation of medical devices shall have business premises and storage facilities suitable for the operation scale and scope, and shall have quality control mechanism or personnel suitable for the medical devices it operates.
 An enterprise engaged in the distribution of class two medical devices shall complete record-filing formalities with the drug regulatory department of the municipal government and provide supporting materials to satisfy the relevant conditions of engaging in the operation of medical devices, while an enterprise engaged in the distribution of class three medical devices shall apply for an operation permit with the drug regulatory department of the municipal government and provide supporting materials to satisfy the relevant conditions of engaging in the operation of medical devices.
 Zhejiang Jixiang completed the record-filing of third-party platforms providing online trading service for medical devices in August 2020.
-Zhejiang Jiyuan completed the record-filing for its operation of class two medical devices in September 2020.
-Zhejiang Jixiang completed the record-filing for its operation of class two medical devices in September 2021.
+Zhejiang Jiyuan completed the record-filing for its operation of class two medical devices in October 2021.